Greek coalition party expels MPs over tax cheat list

 "What is now clear is that the two deputies not only express a different opinion but also support a different political plan," the party said in a statement confirming their expulsion from its parliamentary group.

-The expulsions left the ruling coalition with 164 lawmakers in the 300-seat parliament.
+The expulsions cut the ruling coalition's majority, leaving it with 164 lawmakers in the 300-seat parliament.

 The Lagarde list - and the failure of successive governments to investigate those named on it - has provoked outrage among austerity-hit Greeks furious that authorities have done little to crack down on tax evasion by the wealthy elite.